SARAH-GAKII/sarah-gakii.github.io/projects.md

 ## A Stochastic Version of a Competing Species Model

-During the Mfano Africa – Oxford Mathematics Virtual Mentorship Programme, I completed a mini research project under the mentorship of Dr. Robert A. McDonald, exploring mathematical models of species competition.
+During the Mfano Africa – Oxford Mathematics Virtual Mentorship Programme (2022), I completed a mini research project under the mentorship of Dr. Robert A. McDonald, exploring mathematical models of species competition.

 #### Context
 The project examined the competition between native red squirrels and invasive grey squirrels in the UK.
 Grey squirrels carry the squirrelpox virus, which is harmless to them but fatal to red squirrels, contributing to the decline of red squirrel populations.
 We sought to study these dynamics through mathematical modeling.